Upgrading Via Docker¶

 Your database upgrade is now complete!

-If you want to continue using the new Liferay version via Docker, leave off the
+If you want to continue using the new Liferay version via Docker, remove the

 -e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true environment setting from the

-docker run ... command you use to create the new container.
+docker run ... command you used to create the new container.

-Docker Container Basics demonstrates creating, stopping, and restarting Docker containers.
+Using Liferay Docker Images demonstrates creating, stopping, and restarting Docker containers.

 If the upgraded database is all you need, then enjoy using your new Liferay instance!
 If there’s more to completing your upgrade, these articles can help you finish:

-Upgrade Overview describes all of the upgrade topics.
+Upgrade Basics describes all of the upgrade topics.
 Maybe there’s a topic you still need to address.

 Using the Database Upgrade Tool demonstrates upgrading the database while the Liferay server is offline.
 If the upgrade took too long, consider tuning the database, pruning unneeded data, and using Database Upgrade Tool.